jalee4356/Project/Data_Analysis/University_admission/README.md

 ## 1. Introduction

-In this project, we will develop and evaluate the performance and prediction of data with multiple plots.
-The dataset contains these following items: 'CRIM: per capita crime rate by town', 'ZN: proportion of residential land zoned for lots over 25,000 sq.ft.', 'INDUS: proportion of non-retail business acres per town', 'CHAS: Charles River dummy variable(= 1 if tract bounds river; 0 otherwise)', 'NOX: nitric oxides concentration (parts per 10 million)', 'RM: average number of rooms per dwelling', 'AGE: proportion of owner-occupied units built prior to 1940', 'DIS: weighted distances to five Boston employment centres', 'RAD: index of accessibility to radial highways', 'TAX: full-value property-tax rate per $10,000', 'PTRATIO: pupil-teacher ratio by town', 'B: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town', 'LSTAT: % lower status of the population'.
-In this report, we will see how each column affects the Boston housing price based on the 'MEDV(median value of owner-occupied homes in $1000's)' column and see what affects the housing price the most.
+In this project, we will analyze the given data for Admission in the University and predict the probability of the admission of the student in particular university based on various parameters.
+The different entities or parameters in the dataset are 'Serial No: To uniquely identify students', 'GRE Score: Score of GRE test which is an important test for admission in the graduate school or business school application process globally', 'TOEFL Score: Test of English as a Foreign Language exam score', 'University Rating: Rating of the University out of 5', 'SOP: Related to Statement of Purpose(SOP) for applying to a particular course or university', 'LOR: Some score related to LOR i.e a letter of recommendation', 'CGPA: CGPA is a past performance measure of a aspirant', 'Chance of admit: Probability of the student to get admission the university'.

 ## 2. Method

 Seven methods were used in this code to download the data.

       1) pd.read_csv() : To read csv file into dataframe.
 The default delimiter is ',' but can be used interchangeably.
+I switched to '\t'.
-      2) to_list() : To change the values of a particular column into a list.
+      2) to_csv() : To make dataframe as a csv file.
-      3) df[::2] or df[1::2] : To extract even or odd rows from dataframe.
+      3) os.path.exists() :  To check whether the directory or file exists or not
-      4) reset_index(drop=True) : To reset index.
+      4) os.mkdir() : To create a directory.
-      5) pd.concat([df1, df2], axis=1) : To concat two dataframe.
-Depending on whether axis is 0 or 1, you can choose which direction to combine the data between rows and columns.
+      5) ggplot() : To plot data.
-      6) dropna(axis=1) : To remove columns that have NaN values
+             For the graph type, I added geom_point() to create scatter plots with stat_smooth(method = lm) to display the results with linear model.
-      7) to_csv() : To make dataframe as a csv file
+      6) ggsave() : To save a ggplot with sensible defaults.

 ## 3. Result